2026 Report

 Enterprise spend management platform

 The approach: keep or lightly adjust strong data layers.
 Rebuild the application layer AI-native on top.
 Design for enterprise needs from day one — self-hosted, data control, compliance-ready.
 The data layer is your asset; the application layer is what you replace.
+Expect additional time for legacy feature migration, customer onboarding, and compliance certification.

 The interaction model is the product shift